vroger11/vroger11.github.io/_posts/2019-10-12-first-year-review-as-a-phd-student.markdown

 To achieve my goal, I have access to the [C2SI corpus](https://www.researchgate.net/publication/333132284_Construction_of_an_automatic_Carcinologic_Speech_Severity_Index_C2SI_score).
 It contains around 2 hours of recording for multiple tasks (such as reading, spontaneous speech or maintained A).
 All speakers are French and are speaking French.
-The dataset is composed of patients (that suffer from oral cancer) and a control group (which have no particular problems to speak).
+The dataset contains patients (that suffer from oral cancer) and controls (which have no problems to speak).
-More importantly, in this dataset we have access to a subjective evaluation of the intelligibility of every speaker.
+More importantly, in this dataset we have access to a subjective evaluation of the intelligibility for every speaker.
-The intelligibility score is done by a panel of 5 experts and is valuated between 0 and 10.
+A panel of 5 experts produced intelligibility scores valuated between 0 and 10.
 This dataset is the starting point of my thesis.

 # Thesis direction

-I am a data scientist and I like to let the machine learn concept for me.
+I am a data scientist and I like to let the machine learn concepts for me.
 It is why my advisors and I decided to learn the concept of intelligibility using machine learning techniques with end-to-end systems (based on deep learning techniques).

 After some experiments on the C2SI dataset, it appears to me that: